 5.7 It is hoped that an acceptable resolution will be found and that the complaint can be resolved to the complainant’s satisfaction at this level.

-5.9 The Director of HR and Safeguarding will:
+5.9 The Head of Safeguarding will:

 - acknowledge receipt of the stage two complaint;